ansys/pyhps/doc/source/getting_started/index.rst

     python -m pip install git+https://github.com/ansys-internal/pyhps

-The following package dependencies, if not already available, are automatically installed through ``pip``:
+``pip`` automatically installs any of these package dependencies that are not already installed:

 - requests_
 - marshmallow_